-IRBs can be used to stimulate capital investments and job creation by providing private borrowers with access to financing at interest rates that are lower than convention bank loans.
+IRBs can be used to stimulate capital investments and job creation by providing private borrowers with access to financing at interest rates that are typically lower than conventional bank loans.
 The Wisconsin Economic Development Corporation (WEDC) allocates the bonding authority or the volume cap for the program.

-IRB financing can be used for building, equipment, land, and bond issuance costs, but not for working capital.
+IRB financing can be used for building, equipment and land costs, but not for working capital.

 Manufacturing includes nearly every type of processing that result in a change in the condition of tangible personal property.
 Manufacturing does not include activities such as feeding, growing and harvesting live animals.
 It also does not include the provision of recreational services, wholesaling, retailing, or repair services.

 Federal tax law imposes other limitations on IRBs.
 Contact WEDC for further details on these limitations.

 - At least 95 percent of the bond proceeds must be used for the eligible project.
 No more than 5 percent of the bond proceeds may be used for other expenditures.